boto/botoflow/doc/source/feature_details.rst

 In the example above, the workflow interface MyWorkflow contains a method, `start_my_workflow`, for starting a new execution.
-This method is decorated with @ :py:func:`~awsflow.decorators.execute`.
-In a given workflow, at least one method can be decorated with @ :py:func:`~awsflow.decorators.execute`.
+This method is decorated with @ :py:func:`~botoflow.decorators.execute`.
+In a given workflow, at least one method can be decorated with @ :py:func:`~botoflow.decorators.execute`.
 This method is the entry point of the workflow logic, and the framework calls this method to execute the workflow logic when a decision task is received.

 The workflow also defines the signals that may be sent to the workflow.
 The signal method gets invoked when a signal with a matching name is received by the workflow execution.
-For example, the `MyWorkflow` declares a signal method, `signal1`, decorated with @ :py:func:`~awsflow.decorators.signal`.
+For example, the `MyWorkflow` declares a signal method, `signal1`, decorated with @ :py:func:`~botoflow.decorators.signal`.

-The @ :py:func:`~awsflow.decorators.signal` decoratr is required on signal methods.
+The @ :py:func:`~botoflow.decorators.signal` decoratr is required on signal methods.
 Signals cannot `return` (if you return a value from a signal, it will be ignored).
 A workflow may have zero or more signal methods defined in it.

-Methods annotated with @ :py:func:`~awsflow.decorators.execute` and @
+Methods annotated with @ :py:func:`~botoflow.decorators.execute` and @
-:py:func:`~awsflow.decorators.signal` annotations may have any number of parameters including positional and keyword arguments (`*args, **kwds`).
+:py:func:`~botoflow.decorators.signal` annotations may have any number of parameters including positional and keyword arguments (`*args, **kwds`).

-Additionally, you are also able to report the latest state of a workflow execution, using a :py:attr:`~awsflow.workflow_definition.WorkflowDefinition.workflow_state`.
+Additionally, you are also able to report the latest state of a workflow execution, using a :py:attr:`~botoflow.workflow_definition.WorkflowDefinition.workflow_state`.
 This state is not the entire application state of the workflow.
 The intended use of this feature is to allow you to store up to 32KB of data to indicate the latest status of the execution.
 For example, in an order processing workflow,